 A shark cull doesn’t make sense

-There’s no ‘magic bullet’ to this complex and controversial issue.
-A hardline approach like this – according to the scientists – won’t do anyone or our oceans any favours today nor in the future.
+Nno one wants to see people needlessly hurt while having a swim.
+But there’s no ‘magic bullet’ to this complex and controversial issue.
+A hardline approach like a shark cull – according to the scientists – won’t do anyone or our oceans any favours today nor in the future.